kevinwshin/French-House-Manual/README.md

 *See also, Interim: House Process*

 ### Member Orientation
 All members must be present for Member Orientation, run by the Trustee and Labor Czar, directly following the first meeting of each semester.
-This orientation will include a quick overview of major rules, a hands-on tour of the kitchen (Jackson rules, cast iron cleaning, where things go/are,) save plate policy, etc.
+This orientation will include a quick overview of major rules, a hands-on tour of the kitchen (Jackson rules, cast iron cleaning, where things go/are), save plate policy, etc.

-This is optional for members who have lived at French House for 3 semester or more.
+This is optional for members who have lived at French House for 3 semesters or more.

 If no new members move in over the interim periods, the orientation is optional at the discretion of Labor Czar and Trustee.
 If new members move in during the semester, whether they need a Member Orientation is at the discretion of Labor Czar and Trustee.

 ### House Meetings
 Mandatory meetings occur every other Sunday after dinner, and all French House members are required to attend.
 The date of a meeting may be changed by informal or formal house vote but must be done 48 hours in advance.
-Showing up late to meetings, leaving early, or leaving for extended periods (greater than 10 minutes) will result in your being marked absent.
+Showing up late to meetings, leaving early, or leaving for extended periods (greater than 10 minutes) will result in being marked absent.

-Unexcused absences
+#### Unexcused absences
 Officers: Maximum of one unexcused absence before $5 fine.
 Three unexcused absences will result in member review.

 Members: Maximum of two unexcused absences before $5 fine.
 Four unexcused absences will result in member review.

 Meetings must maintain quorum (defined by greater than 50% of the house) in order to make house decisions.
 Assuming quorum is met, a vote may pass only if the vote is a true majority (5 votes for, 5 abstaining would be a failed vote.)

 If you cannot attend a meeting you must notify the Trustee 24 hours in advance.
 If you miss a meeting, you are expected to read the minutes and will be held accountable for any decisions made at meetings, regardless of attendance.

-The General Membership Meeting (GMM), counts as a mandatory house meeting and being absent without notifying the Trustee with a reasonable excuse will count as an absence.
+The General Membership Meeting (GMM), counts as a mandatory House Meeting and being absent without notifying the Trustee with a reasonable excuse will count as an absence.

-Proposals, which are changes to the house manual, or an allocation of house funds, must be submitted to the Trustee 48 hours or more before a meeting.
-The trustee will post and/or email a meeting agenda every Friday preceding a meeting by midnight.
+Proposals, which are changes to the house manual or an allocation of house funds, must be submitted to the Trustee 48 hours before a meeting.
+The Trustee will post and/or email a meeting agenda every Friday preceding a meeting by midnight.
 House members can bring forward one spontaneous proposal which was not submitted to the Trustee each semester, which must be voted in by a 2/3 house vote.

 A spontaneous proposal, regardless of whether it passes or fails, may only be introduced once per member, per semester.

 ### Abstention Voting
-"Abstention" votes are removed from the voting pool and per Robert's Rules of Order.
-Abstentions are counted and noted, but not as a "yes" or "no" vote.
+"Abstention" votes are removed from the voting pool as per Robert's Rules of Order.
+Abstentions are counted and noted but not as a "yes" or "no" vote.
 An abstention does not affect the voting result.
 A member has a right to abstain and cannot be compelled to vote.
-A member has an obligation to abstain if he or she has a direct personal interest in the matter that amounts to a legal conflict of interest.
+A member has an obligation to abstain if they have a direct personal interest in the matter that amounts to a legal conflict of interest.
 The total of "yes" and "no" votes must meet quorum for a vote to pass, otherwise it fails by abstention.
-If quorum os met and there are more "yes" votes than "no" votes, the motion passes.
+If quorum is met and there are more "yes" votes than "no" votes, the motion passes.

 ### Smoking
 Common areas and personal areas are smoke free.
-Smoking is allowed outside only. if the member living in room #1 has a problem with smoke, they may bring it up at a meeting and it will be prohibited until the member moves out, changes rooms, or decides to re-allow it.
+Smoking is allowed outside only.
+If the member living in room #1 has a problem with smoke, they may bring it up at a meeting, and it will be prohibited until the member moves out, changes rooms, or decides to re-allow it.

 ### Parking
 Only French House members may park in the lot or driveway.
 Guests may not park there.
 If you need to momentarily pull into the driveway, you must be available to move your car.
 Double parking is not acceptable.